Villette (novel): Plot

 Villette begins with its protagonist and unreliable narrator, Lucy Snowe, aged 13, staying at the home of her godmother Mrs. Bretton in "the clean and ancient town of Bretton", in England.
 Also in residence are Mrs. Bretton's teenaged son, John Graham Bretton (whom the family calls Graham), and a young visitor, Paulina Home (who is called Polly), who is aged 6.
 Polly's mother, who neglected her daughter, has recently died and her father is recommended by doctors to travel to improve his spirits.
 Polly is invited by Mrs. Bretton to stay.
 Polly is a serious little girl, who is described as unlike normal children.

 Polly soon develops a deep devotion to Graham, who showers her with attention.
 But Polly's visit is cut short when her father arrives to summon her to live with him abroad.

 For reasons that are not stated, Lucy leaves Mrs. Bretton's home a few weeks after Polly's departure.
 Some years pass, during which an unspecified family tragedy leaves Lucy without family, home, or means.
-After some initial hesitation, she is hired as a caregiver by Miss Marchmont, a rheumatic crippled woman.
+After some initial hesitation, she is hired as a carer by Miss Marchmont, a rheumatic crippled woman.
 Lucy is soon accustomed to her work and has begun to feel content with her quiet, frugal lifestyle.

 The night of a dramatic storm, Miss Marchmont regains all her energy and feels young again.
 She shares with Lucy her sad love story of 30 years ago, and concludes that she should treat Lucy better and be a better person.
 She believes that death will reunite her with her dead lover.
 The next morning, Lucy finds Miss Marchmont died in the night.